where C is a counterclockwise arc of the ellipse 4x2 + 9y2

 The book gave a couple alternate statements of Green's Theorem in the

 section on curl and divergence.
-In one of these the expression
+In one of these the expression is replaced with

 is replaced with .